• Skip to main content

 Add the salt, pepper, and lemon juice.
 Add half the olive oil and process.
 Continue to pour the olive oil in as you blend the ingredients until a nice smooth texture.
 Add the parmesan and process until fully combined.

-Once the orzo is cooked, drain and run a bit of cool water over it so it doesn't continue to cook.
+Once the orzo is cooked, drain and run a bit of cold water over it so it doesn’t continue to cook.
 Add the chopped spinach to the orzo and allow it to wilt before transferring to a mixing bowl.

 Allow the orzo pesto salad to chill until ready to serve.
 Top with extra toasted pine nuts and freshly chopped basil if desired when serving.